blacklightpy/vaultofknowledge/Things that do not violate the Deen.md

 > Holy Spirit

 I'll agree on just one thing here.
 Your views of the Holy Spirit is that it "convicts one of sin" - and this is only true - according to you - if you believe in Jesus.
 But some also view that the Holy Spirit "convicts one to repent and turn to Jesus".
-My view is that the effect is true, but the cause is simply the same as how Jews interpret Ruach (ruach, indian)
+My view is that the effect is true, but the cause is simply the same as how Jews see Ruach HaKodesh, or the Spirit of God; as well as how the Veda-s, Aagama-s and Thanthra-s of India view Eeshvara

+Also, in common psychology, there's the idea of how a person can never kill another person unless they dehumanize the other person somehow.
+In the military, they are trained to hate terrorists, while in Muhammad's recitation and the reports of his sayings do that for the followers of his Deen.

 An analogy: if a person only has knowledge of the set of causes, labelled X, and not other causes, labelled Y - upon seeing a condition K, he will only think that the cause of K could only have been one of the causes in X - even if in reality, it was one of the causes in Y. Now, not all people do this, but many people who are quick to judge will do it.